fabiospampinato/banal/readme.md

 # Analyze a Node module
 banal -p node -m banal

-# Analyze a single module with a custom entry file
+# Analyze a single module with a custom input file
-banal -m @fabiospampinato/is -e 'export {isWeakRef} from "@fabiospampinato/is";'
+banal -m @fabiospampinato/is -i 'export {isWeakRef} from "@fabiospampinato/is";'
 ```

 ## Related